WorldFamousElectronics/PulseSensorStarterProject/README.md

-# PulseSensorStarterProject
+# PulseSensor™  StarterProject
-The Best Way to Get Started with your PulseSensor Hardware from World Famous Electronics
+The Best Way to Get Started with your PulseSensor™ Hardware from World Famous Electronics

-1) This is the most simple Pulse Sensor Project, it shows live Pulse (HeartBeat).
+1) This shows a live human Heartbeat Pulse.

-1) You can see live Pulse in the Serial Plotter.

-3) You can see live Pulse with Arduino's Built-in LED.
+2) Live visualization in Arduino's Cool "Serial Plotter".

+3) Blink an LED on each Heartbeat.

-4) A Grea Project for Troubleshooting your Pulse Sensor's Raw Signal Reading.
+4) This is the direct Pulse Sensor's Signal.

+5) A great first-step in troubleshooting your circuit and connections.